galantelorenzo97/lofi-messenger/README.md

 lofi-messenger

 **Author**: Engr.
 Lorenzo Galante
-**Description**: This is a messenger client with an cassette-futurist/retrowave aesthetic.
+**Description**: This is a messenger client with a cassette-futurist/retrowave aesthetic.